David Cohen

 - beta Crucis press release and Times article

-.
-Information about astronomy
+Information about astronomy and physics course offerings

-greater detail in the course catalog.
+in the course catalog.

 Hot Star Winds